amar528/amar528.github.io/leetcode-75/README.md

 We also will keep an overall count of found matches.
 Next, we iterate over each set of columns.
 We can do this neatly using `for cols in zip(*grid):` Again, we convert the columns to a tuple, and hash it.
-If this hash exists in the row dict, we add it to the overall count.
+If this hash exists in the row dict, we add that row count value to the overall count.
 364ms beats 96%/53%

 ## Heap